-4. Experience and governance
+2. Experience and governance

 The purpose of this condition is to clarify who has worked on your project and the chain of decision making and accountability.
-If your project is audited, Salix or the Department for Energy Security and Net Zero will need to know who is best placed to contact with any queries.
+If your project is audited, Salix or Scottish Government will need to know who is best placed to contact with any queries.

-Internal - This condition is asking the public sector body to provide a written explanation of how the project will be effectively managed internally.
+- Internal: this condition asks you to provide a written explanation of how the project will be effectively managed internally.
 This information cannot be provided by a third party (such as a contractor or consultant) as the purpose of this condition is to ensure your public sector body has adequate governance in place to effectively manage the project and are ultimately accountable for its delivery.
 This can be an organisation chart that shows the chain of decision making and reporting necessary for the project.
-You may also be asked to provide evidence to demonstrate which executive panel and/or board committee has oversight of the project through Terms of Reference or meeting minutes.

-External - Please provide contractor details for each measure along with examples of their experience with similar projects of this type and scope and how your public sector body will be holding third party consultants and contractors to account.
+You may also be asked to provide evidence to demonstrate which executive panel and/or board committee has oversight of the project through terms of reference or meeting minutes. - External: please provide contractor details for each measure along with examples of their experience with similar projects of this type and scope and how your organisation will be holding third party consultants and contractors to account.
 Please also detail whether your organisation has an existing relationship with the contractor.
 This can be provided to your relationship manager in an email format.

-5. Project approval
+3. Project approval

-This will be bespoke to your public sector body's specific approval process.
+This will be bespoke to your organisation's approval process.

-Minutes of a board meeting where the approvals were granted can be provided as evidence or written confirmation from the board or an appropriate contact (such as the project Authorising Official or a Director) can be provided by email.
+Minutes of a board meeting where the approvals were granted can be provided as evidence or written confirmation from the board or an appropriate contact (such as the project authorising official or a director) can be provided by email.